 As Dr. F. Batmanghelidj, explains, we often https://smkn4madiun.net/ understand the thirst sensation as a “dry mouth” and we might think if we’re not thirsty.

 According to him “dry mouth” is not an accurate indicator of the body’s water needs.
 The human body has many different ways of showing its general or local shortage of water.

 – From his perspective, most of our diseases are simply signs and furthermore consequences of thirst.

-Symptoms of Dehydration – 3 Major stages you can and should avoid
+Symptoms of Dehydration – 3 Major stages you can avoid

 1. Mild dehydration symptoms